Conformal Mapping via a Density Correspondence for the Double-Layer Potential: Introduction

-where $\theta$ is the boundary correspondence.
-Letting $n = 1$, this leads to a uniquely solvable, second kind integral equation for the boundary correspondence.
-Furthermore, we demonstrate how the Nyström discretization \cite{nystroem_praktische_1930} resulting from the application of high-order accurate quadrature rules in turn achieves high-order accuracy.
-Our method is of practical interest because of the availability of fast solvers for second kind equations involving the double-layer potential.
+Furthermore, we demonstrate how a Nyström discretization~\cite{nystroem_praktische_1930} using high-order accurate quadrature rules achieves high-order accuracy in the computed density.
+Our method is of practical interest because of the ready availability of fast solvers for second kind equations involving the double-layer potential.
+In the numerical examples of this paper we use an accelerated solver consisting of GMRES~\cite{saad_gmres_1986} with the required matrix-vector product driven by the Fast Multipole Method~\cite{carrier:fmm}.
+Since the number of GMRES iterations in our scheme does not depend on the mesh resolution, this solution scheme has an overall complexity of $O(n \log n)$, where $n$ is the number of discretization points on the boundary.

-From a mathematical standpoint, the problem of exterior and interior mapping are equivalent via an inversion of the extended complex plane $\mathbb{C} \cup \{ \infty \}$ (see Section~\ref{sec:exterior-map}).
-While methods for interior mapping can also be used for exterior mapping, they tend to encounter numerical difficulty when applied in this setting \cite[p.\ 12]{gaier}, and thus a number of methods have been developed specifically for the exterior case.
-Examples of further methods employing the boundary correspondence include the method of Murid et.\ al \cite{murid} using an integral equation based on the Kerzman-Stein kernel, and DeLillo and Elcrat~\cite{delillo} who use an iterative method based on Timman's method to solve a nonlinear integral equation for the boundary correspondence.
+Compared with the second-kind integral equation formulations in the existing literature, our method is perhaps operationally the most similar to Lichtenstein's method~\cite{wegmann,birkhoff}, which is also based on the double-layer (Neumann) kernel, and methods based on the Kerzman-Stein kernel~\cite{kerzman,murid}.
+Like our method, these methods are based on an integral equation whose solution is an easily invertible function of the boundary correspondence, and they can be used for both interior and exterior mapping.
+Similarly, these integral equation methods are also suitable for the Nyström method with trapezoidal rule.
+Nevertheless, our method differs from these because it is the only one which we are aware to make use that the images of powers of the Riemann map under the double-layer operator are Faber/Faber-Laurent polynomials.

-Other methods used for this problem include Symm's method, which is a based on an integral equation involving the logarithmic potential \cite{symm, hough}.
-Amano's method~\cite{amano} is similar to Symm's method but uses an approximation to the logarithmic potential constructed by placing point charges inside the domain.
-Papamichael and Kokkinos have applied the Ritz method, based on the minimum area principle, and the Bergman kernel method, based on constructing an approximation to the Bergman kernel, to the exterior mapping function \cite{papamichael}.
-Rabinowitz~\cite{rabinowitz} uses sequences of orthogonal polynomials defined on the boundary, whose ratios converge to the exterior mapping function.
+Other integral equation formulations (e.g.\ due to Berrut~\cite{berrut}, Warschawski~\cite{berrut}, or Banin~\cite{henrici}) produce the derivative of the boundary correspondence, from which the boundary correspondence may be recovered by numerical integration.
+The integral equations of Gershgorin~\cite{henrici} and Kantorovich-Krylov~\cite{kantorovich-krylov,henrici} may be used to recover the boundary correspondence directly, but since the solution is not periodic, this requires somewhat careful numerical treatment.
+Perhaps the most well-known first-kind equation is Symm’s equation, which has been applied to the computation of both interior and exterior mapping functions~\cite{symm-interior,symm-exterior}.